 Amon-Ra St. Brown’s best fits in the 2021 NFL Draft

 To this point, Amon-Ra St. Brown’s mitigating factors have kept him from entering the proximity of the WR1 conversation.
-He’s not quite an elite athlete, and he’s not big enough to be a cheat code in contested situations.
-Nevertheless, St. Brown brings solid athleticism and explosiveness, exceptional route running ability, natural catching skills, and some dynamic potential after the catch.
+He’s not an elite speed threat, and he’s not big enough to be a cheat code in contested situations.
+Nevertheless, St. Brown brings near-elite explosiveness, exceptional route running ability, natural catching skills, and some dynamic potential after the catch.

 St. Brown is a complete receiver, and he’s also just 21 years old.
 Young pass catchers with a high floor and a high ceiling are rare.
 Thus, on the NFL Draft stage, St. Brown’s amalgamation of traits, combined with his clear alpha mentality, will earn him some fans in the NFL.
 The USC wide receiver has all the tools necessary to be a starter early and maintain that role for years.